chronoscan-capture/chrono-txt/docs/howtostart/index.md

 Create a Job to process your document.

-Default classes for new templates: Allows to set classes for templates created on this Job.
+Default classes for new templates: Allow to set classes for templates created on this Job.

 Job default formats:
 * Default date Format